cygnus-xr1/hpAndro_CTF_walkthrough/challenges/asymmetric_encryption/RSA.md

 # RSA
-Task: Your task is to find the KEY and try to decrypt given RSA encrypted flag.
+Task: Your task is to find KEY and try to decrypt given RSA encrypted flag.

 ## Static analysis
 Clicking on the "CHECK RSA FLAG" button results in a base64 encoded encrypted value.